Thank you so much to CharlieCats for having stuck with me and BETA'd this! ^^

 Merlin freezes.
 Somewhere, an owl lets out his cry.

 "Wha-what?"
 Merlin takes a deep breath, mumbling as he does, "Pardon me?"
 He corrects himself, trying to sound as polite as possible.
-Which is not exactly something he should be doing.
+He blinks a few times, gulping.
+Oh god.
+He feels nauseous.
+His stomach is turning.

 Arthur laughs, almost sadly.
 "Now, now.
 I can tell you're hiding something from the way you're being so nice to me..."